pekwm/pekwm/doc/pekwm_panel.md

 }
 ```

-### ExternalData
+### Widget: ExternalData

-Display external data for a given field extracted from a external
+Display external data for a given field extracted from an external
 command.
 The widget is updated whenever the data field is updated.

 It is recommended to use _TextWidth_ as size to handle font size
 differences between themes.

+Widget configuration:

 ```
 ExternalData = "field" {